 Crush the ginger and garlic (I use a Microplane to grate them) to make a ginger/garlic paste.

-Melt half of the vegan butter in a frying pan and fry the garlic/ginger paste for a few minutes.
+Melt half the vegan butter in a frying pan and fry the garlic/ginger paste for a few minutes.

 Add the tomato paste, and mix to combine.
 Fry for ten minutes until fragrant and the colour of the paste turns a bit brownish.
 Then add red chilli powder and mix to combine.

 After two hours of cooking, the daal should be thick and creamy.
 Now add the remaining butter to the daal and mix to combine.
 Add garam masala and cover.
 Cook for another half an hour over low heat.
-Stir often to prevent the daal from getting stuck to the bottom of the pot.
+Stir often to prevent the dal from getting stuck to the bottom of the pot.

 Finally, finish with single vegan cream.
 Add kasoori methi (dried fenugreek) and a slit green chilli, if using, at this point.
 Cover and cook for another half an hour over low heat.
 Stir often to ensure nothing gets stuck to the bottom of the pot.